Cooperation and competition of basepairing and electrostatic interactions in mixtures of DNA nanostars and polylysine: Methods

 \subsection{Sample preparation and visualization}

 \SI{10}{mM} Tris-HCl, \SI{5}{M} NaCl, and water were combined and vortexed.
-Then monodisperse PLL (Alamanda Polymers, n = 100 unless otherwise stated) was added and pipette mixed.
-Finally, the NSs (5\% tagged with respective fluorophore) were added to solution with a cut pipette tip and the solution was pipette mixed three times.
+Then monodisperse PLL (Alamanda Polymers, $n = 100$ unless otherwise stated) was added and pipette mixed.
+NSs, including 5\% that were fluorescently tagged, were incubated at \SI{50}{\celsius} dissolve any condensed phase.
+Finally, the NSs, lacking condensates, were added to PLL/salt solution with a cut pipette tip and the solution was pipette mixed three times, then immediately added to the flow cell for visualization.
 If multiple species of NSs were included, they were combined before being added to the salt-PLL mixture such that all NSs were added in a single step.

 NS+PLL samples were measured in a flow channel constructed from parafilm sandwiched between polyacrylamide coated glass slides, prepared following Ref.~\cite{DeCamp2015}.
-Briefly, microscope slides and coverslips were heavily cleaned by sonicating with Hellmanex, ethanol, NaOH, and water.
+Briefly, microscope slides and coverslips were cleaned by sonicating with Hellmanex, ethanol, NaOH, and water.
 Slides were then incubated for 30 minutes in 3-(Trimethoxysilyl)propyl methacrylate, ethanol, and acetic acid.
 Slides were coated by leaving them in solution with acrylamide, TEMED, and ammonium persulfate overnight.
 Immediately before use, slides were rinsed with water and dried with pure N$_2$ gas.
 Parafilm was melted onto the slide with a soldering iron such that a narrow channel was formed.
 Samples were added to the channel with a cut pipette tip to reduce shearing.
-Channels were sealed using Norland Optical Adhesive and that was cured with a UV light.
-Samples were immediately visualized using epifluorescent microscopy (Nikon Eclipse Ti2-E).
-Unless otherwise stated, samples were visualized at \SI{25}{\celsius} (Oko UNO).
+Channels were sealed using Norland Optical Adhesive cured with a UV light.
+Samples were visualized using epifluorescent microscopy (Nikon Eclipse Ti2-E) and, unless otherwise stated, at \SI{25}{\celsius} (Oko UNO).